 - consider adding a personal touch to slides, using doodled shapes, sketched symbols and hand drawn pictograms

 Try to follow these three steps, to make your next presentation truly engaging for an eye, to impress your audience.

-And if you’re stuck with your presentation, share your visualization problem in comments.
-We will propose you several ideas how you can illustrate your concept on a slide.
+And if you’re still stuck with your presentation, reach out to us.
+We can propose you several ideas how you can illustrate your concept on a slide.

 Further articles on presentation graphics

 For more inspiration on using visuals in your presentations, check out these articles as well: